kolhesuraj/Java-SpringBoot/readme.md

 ### Spring Security:

 * Spring Security is the **customized framework** that used to handle `authentication and authorization` in spring boot application.
+* In Spring Security we can apply our custom authorization and authentication to API endpoints.
+* Spring Security provides filter method that we can use for verify our `JWTToken` provided by user.

+### RestTemplate

+* It allows to communicate between another server by making rest api call.